MikhaD/minesweeper/README.md

 - Create custom emojis
 - Add manifest.json
 - Add service worker
+- Check whether the user's device is longer length or height wise and set that dimension to be the longer direction.
+- Use a store for board settings instead of the nonsense I'm using now

 ## Bugs
 - Active css applied on left click regardless of whether primary action is flag or open